Ministry (band): Reunion, Relapse, death of Mike Scaccia and From Beer to Eternity (2011–2015)

 On August 7, 2011, Ministry announced they would reform and would play at Germany's Wacken Open Air festival, set to take place on August 2–4, 2012.
-The reunion lineup featured Al Jourgensen on vocals, Mike Scaccia and Tommy Victor on guitar, Aaron Rossi on drums, John Bechdel on keyboards, and Tony Campos on bass.
+The reunion lineup featured Al Jourgensen on vocals, Mike Scaccia and Tommy Victor on guitars, Aaron Rossi on drums, John Bechdel on keyboards, and Tony Campos on bass.

 Jourgensen told Metal Hammer in August 2011 that Ministry was working on a new album called Relapse, which they hoped to release by Christmas.
 Regarding the sound of the new material, he explained, "We've only got five songs to go.
 I've been listening to it the last couple of weeks and I wasn't really in the mood, I was just taking it as a joke.
 Just to pass the time at first but [Mikey's] raving about it.
 It's like, dude c'mon, this is not about Bush, so ... that part's over.
 The ulcers are gone and Bush is gone so it's time for something new.
 I think this is actually gonna wind up being the fastest and heaviest record I've ever done.
 Just because we did it as anti-therapy therapy against the country music we would just take days off and thrash faster than I've done in a long time, faster than Mikey's done in a long time.
 He just did a Rigor Mortis tour and said it was easy compared to this Ministry stuff so it's gonna be brutal and it's gonna freak a lot of people out."